-We asked nursing professionals to weigh in on what they consider to be some of the most challenging classes and offer helpful tips for earning a passing grade.
+We asked nursing professionals to offer tips and weigh in on what they consider some of the most challenging classes.

 Hardest Prerequisite Courses